Chart Color Schemes

 Population growth drivers in East Victoria Park - Carlisle are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-East Victoria Park - Carlisle's population was around 20,406 as of Feb 2026.
-This reflected an increase of 3,161 people (18.3%) since the 2021 Census, which reported a population of 17,245 people.
-The change was inferred from the estimated resident population of 19,561 from the ABS as of June 2024 and an additional 132 validated new addresses since the Census date.
-This level of population equated to a density ratio of 3,254 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-East Victoria Park - Carlisle's growth of 18.3% since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, East Victoria Park - Carlisle's population is around 20,406 as of Feb 2026.
+This reflects an increase of 3,161 people (18.3%) since the 2021 Census, which reported a population of 17,245 people.
+The change is inferred from the estimated resident population of 19,561 from the ABS as of June 2024 and an additional 132 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,254 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+East Victoria Park - Carlisle's 18.3% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 78.8% of overall population gains during recent periods.

 Frequently Asked Questions - Population